Armaan016/Hematology-Web-Lab/README.md

 Database: MongoDB
 Machine Learning: Python (scikit-learn, joblib) Contributors
-Your Name - Developer and Maintainer
+Your Name - Mohammed Armaan Uddin
 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Feel free to customize this README file according to your project's specifics, adding more details or adjusting sections as needed.